 If you think your cat’s condition might be serious and it’s at night when your daytime vet is closed, our clinics across the country are here for you.
 Find your nearest Vets Now pet emergency clinic here.

-If you’d like some advice and peace of mind, our vets are available to video chat every day between 8 am and 11 pm.
+If you’d like some advice and peace of mind, we partner with PawSquad to make professional veterinary advice more easily available.
 Learn more about our online consultation service here.

 Is blood in cat poop normal?